zentity-io/zentity-io.github.io/docs/installation.md

 1. Browse the [releases](/releases) and download one of the .zip files.
 2. [Sign in](https://cloud.elastic.co/) to Elasticsearch Service.
-3. Navigate to the [Custom Plugins](https://cloud.elastic.co/plugins) tab.
+3. Navigate to the [Extensions](https://cloud.elastic.co/extensions) tab.
-4. Click the "Add plugin" button.
+4. Click the "Create Extension" button.
-5. Name the plugin "zentity".
+5. Name the extension "zentity" or anything else.
 6. Specify the version of your Elasticsearch deployment.
 7. Under plugin type, select "An installable plugin (Compiled, no source code)".
 8. Click the "Create plugin" button.
 9. Upload the .zip file under the "Plugin file" section.
 10. Create or restart your deployment.
-If creating a deployment, select "zentity" under the list of custom plugins.
+If creating a deployment, select the zentity extension under the list of custom plugins.

 If you will be creating indices and performing entity resolution with data that has names of people or companies or other fields that often have data quality